Employment income (annual income)

 Rentals and leases

 The taxable base for income from property rights can be decreased by the amount of expenditures actually incurred, for which the taxpayer has proper and credible documentation.
-The expenditures are recognised based on a report that the taxpayer needs to file with the tax administration within 15 days as of year-end of the year for which the report is filed.
-The taxpayer needs to pay tax liability within 15 days of receipt of assessment.
+The expenditures are recognised based on a report that the taxpayer needs to file with the Tax Administration within 15 days as of year-end of the year for which the report is filed.
+The taxpayer needs to pay tax liability within 15 days of receiving the assessment.
 The tax rate is 24%, and no personal allowance is allowed.
-Tax liability is further increased for municipal tax.

 Disposal of property and property rights

 The taxable base for income from disposal of property and property rights can be decreased by the procurement value (increased by a rise in producer prices of industrial products) and disposal costs.
-Tax payments are made according to the assessment issued by the tax administration.
+Tax payments are made according to the assessment issued by the Tax Administration.
 The tax rate is 24%, and no personal allowance is allowed.
-Tax liability is further increased for municipal tax.

 Disposal of waste